 Rachel is the Director of the Centre for Mining Equipment Technology and Services Business Innovation (CMBI) at Queensland University of Technology (QUT).
 She also leads the Transforming Innovation Systems research platform for QUT’s Institute for Future Environments.

-Rachel has developed a multi-disciplinary program of research on industrial innovation which focuses on the business and social-system processes which affect technology uptake and diffusion, predominantly in engineering based industries.
+Rachel has developed a multi-disciplinary program of research on industrial innovation which focuses on the business and social-system processes which affect technology uptake and diffusion, predominantly in engineering-based industries.
 Her research seeks to better understand the drivers and bottlenecks to the creation of industrial opportunities and market value around new technologies.
-She leads a team of researchers with expertise in managing human behavior, business strategy and social systems to support technology based industrial transformation.
+She leads a team of researchers with expertise in managing human behaviour, business strategy and social systems to support technology-based industrial transformation.
 The CMBI team has experience working with firms across a range of industry sectors including mining, METS, construction, agri-business and manufacturing.

 Rachel has led a major program of research on industrial innovation as Chief Investigator on over $8million of both competitive and commercial grants.

-Rachel provided QUT leadership of the successful 2015 bid to host the METS Industry Growth Centre at QUT, partnering with CRCMining, CRCOre, CSIRO, Queensland Chief Scientist, Queensland Department of Science, Information Technology and Innovation, Department of Natural Resources & Mines, Trade & Investment Queensland.
+Rachel provided QUT leadership of the successful 2015 bid to host the METS Industry Growth Centre at QUT, partnering with Mining3 (formally CRCMining), CRCOre, CSIRO, Queensland Chief Scientist, Queensland Department of Science, Information Technology and Innovation, Department of Natural Resources and Mines, Trade & Investment Queensland.